dimatkachuk2607g/portfolio/projects/automation_playwright/README.md

 workflow and produce an artifact which contains all reports.

 ### Browser Note:
-Tests run with Chrome/Chromium by default and should work as is, If not, install Chrome manually. drivers are managed automatically by Playwright in the newer versions.
+Tests use Chrome/Chromium by default,
+Playwright handles browser drivers automatically in recent versions.
+If needed, you can also install Chrome manually to ensure compatibility.

 ## Running the project
 First install requirements from the **projects** folder using the command: